Persona (user experience): Scientific research

-In empirical results, the research to date has offered soft metrics for the success of personas, such as anecdotal feedback from stakeholders.
-Rönkkö has described how team politics and other organizational issues led to limitations of the personas method in one set of projects.
+In empirical results, research to date has offered soft metrics for the success of personas, such as anecdotal feedback from stakeholders.
+Rönkkö has described how team politics and other organizational issues led to limitations of the personas method in a set of projects.
 Chapman, Love, Milham, Elrif, and Alford have demonstrated with survey data that descriptions with more than a few attributes (e.g., such as a persona) are likely to describe very few if any real people.
 They argued that personas cannot be assumed to be descriptive of actual customers.

 A study conducted by Long (2009) assessed the effectiveness of personas in design education.
 The study found that students who used personas produced designs with better usability attributes and reported improved communication within design teams.
 In a partially controlled study, a group of students were asked to solve a design brief; two groups used personas while one group did not.
 The students who used personas were awarded higher course evaluations than the group who did not.
 Students who used personas were assessed as having produced designs with better usability attributes than students who did not use personas.
 The study also suggests that using personas may improve communication between design teams and facilitate user-focused design discussion.
 The study had several limitations: outcomes were assessed by a professor and students who were not blind to the hypothesis, students were assigned to groups in a non-random fashion, the findings were not replicated, and other contributing factors or expectation effects (e.g., the Hawthorne effect or Pygmalion effect) were not controlled for.

+Ayoola et al. (2024) found that user personas have an impact on the prioritization of social sustainability for software developers, by discouraging the selection or prioritization of "anti-social" features.